-Medical credentialing is a meticulous review process of health providers’ qualifications, including career history, education, training, residency and licenses, and any specialty certificates.
+Medical credentialing is a meticulous review process of a health provider’s qualifications, including career history, education, training, residency and licenses, and any specialty certificates.
 Credentialing is done right before or when a provider is hired and it is critical that the information stays up to date.

 To ensure accurate credentialing, here are 13 necessary medical credentialing criteria to evaluate before hiring a physician: